 Me: What about Colin?

-Sue: It’s too early to tell.
+Sue: It’s far too early to tell.
 He’s very loud, though.
 And I’m not just talking about his coat.

 Me: You have?
-Is that wise?
+Do you think that’s wise?

 Sue: I was too lenient.
 I want to mark it again.
 No, I have to mark it again: